Joan of Arc: Military leader and symbol of France

 Joan's early legacy was closely associated with the divine right of the monarchy to rule France.
 During the French Revolution, her reputation came into question because of her association with the monarchy and religion, and the festival in her honor held at Orléans was suspended in 1793.
-In 1803, Napoleon Bonaparte authorized its renewal and the creation of a new statue of Joan at Orléans, stating: "The illustrious Joan ... proved that there is no miracle which French genius cannot accomplish when national independence is threatened."
+In 1803, Napoleon Bonaparte authorized its renewal and the creation of a new statue of Joan at Orléans, stating, "The illustrious Joan ... proved that there is no miracle which French genius cannot accomplish when national independence is threatened."

 Since then, she has become a prominent symbol as the defender of the French nation.
 After the French defeat in the Franco-Prussian War, Joan became a rallying point for a new crusade to reclaim Lorraine, the province of her birth.
-The Third Republic held a patriotic civic holiday in her honor, on 8 May to celebrate her victory at Orléans.
+The Third Republic held a patriotic civic holiday in her honor on 8 May to celebrate her victory at Orléans.
 During World War I, her image was used to inspire victory.
 In World War II, all sides of the French cause appealed to her legacy: she was a symbol for Philippe Pétain in Vichy France, a model for Charles de Gaulle's leadership of the Free French, and an example for the Communist resistance.
 More recently, her association with the monarchy and national liberation has made her a symbol for the French far right, including the monarchist movement Action Française and the National Front Party.
 Joan's image has been used by the entire spectrum of French politics, and she is an important reference in political dialogue about French identity and unity.

 Saint and heroic woman

-Joan is a saint in the Roman Catholic Church.
-She was viewed as a religious figure in Orléans after the siege was lifted and an annual panegyric was pronounced there on her behalf until the 1800s.
-In 1849, the Bishop of Orlėans Félix Dupanloup delivered an oration that attracted international attention, and in 1869 petitioned Rome to begin beatification proceedings.
+Joan is a saint in the Catholic Church.
+She was viewed as a religious figure in Orléans after the siege was lifted, and an annual panegyric was pronounced there on her behalf until the 1800s.
+In 1849, the Bishop of Orlėans Félix Dupanloup delivered an oration that attracted international attention and in 1869, petitioned Rome to begin beatification proceedings.
 She was beatified by Pope Pius X in 1909, and canonized on 16 May 1920 by Pope Benedict XV.
 Her feast day is 30 May, the anniversary of her execution.
 In an apostolic letter, Pope Pius XI declared Joan one of the patron saints of France on 2 March 1922.